davestearns/tutorials/src/crypto.md

 These pre-installed CAs are also called "root CAs" because they can delegate some of their issuing authority to other companies.
 A digital certificate can actually contain a whole tree of certificates, and as long as the root of that tree is one of the pre-installed trusted root CAs, the browser will trust it.

+## Conclusion

+That was a lot, but if you read carefully and worked through the example `openssl` commands, you should now have at least a basic understanding of cryptographic hashing, symmetric and asymmetric encryption, digital signatures, and digital certificates.
+We will build upon this understanding in future tutorials, some of which are linked below.

+* **TODO:** _add links to related tutorials_